Perfect Egg Yolk for Baby

 All of that in one little yellow ball of goodness.

 Turns out, little baby E devoured them.
 With avocado and all!

-8 organic eggs (or any amount you desire)
+- 8 eggs or any amount you desire

-1. Place eggs in a single layer in saucepan.
+- Place eggs in a single layer in medium saucepan.
 Cover with cold water by 1 inch and add baking soda.
 Over medium heat, slowly bring to a boil.
 When you have reached a boil, cover and remove from heat.
-Let sit for 10 minutes.
+Let sit for 8-10 minutes.

-2. With a slotted spoon, transfer eggs to a medium bowl filled halfway with ice and water, this will stop them from cooking any longer.
-Let cool for at least 5 minutes and then transfer the eggs to a towel to dry.
+- With a slotted spoon, transfer eggs to the bowl of ice water, this will stop them from cooking.
+Let cool for at least 10 minutes and then transfer the eggs to a towel to dry.
 Peel and scoop out egg yolk.

-3. You can serve the egg yolk to your baby whole or smash with a fork for a baby food puree.
+- You can serve the egg yolk to your baby whole or chopped in small pieces for a finger food or smash with a fork for a baby food puree.